HaochengLuo/BPhO-Computational-Challenge-2026/README.md

 ## Introduction

-This repository contains our code for the **British Physics Olympiad (BPhO) Computational Challenge 2026**.
+This repository contains my code for the **British Physics Olympiad (BPhO) Computational Challenge 2026**.

 The 2026 challenge theme is **Quantum Mechanics**.
-The models will be built in **Python** and will focus on simulation, plotting, animation, and visualisation of the challenge tasks.
+The models are built in **Python** and focus on simulation, plotting, animation, and visualisation of the challenge tasks.

 ## Task Overview